03: Wattwil to Rapperswil

 Schmerikon (population 3,700), a peaceful town on the shores of Lake Zurich, unfolds its charms with enchanting simplicity, offering a welcome refuge from the urban bustle of its larger sister, Zurich, whose frenzy contrasts with the tranquility of the quiet shores.

 From Schmerikon, you can reach Einsiedeln via the Etzel Pass.
 Until the pass, it’s 23 kilometers with a positive elevation gain of 661 meters and a descent of 120 meters.
 The route leaves the canton of St. Gallen at the exit of Schmerikon for the canton of Schwyz and passes through Siebenen and Lachen.
-From the Etzel Pass, the route joins the Via Jacobi coming from Rapperswil.
-This stage is described later in stage 4a.
+From the Etzel Pass, the route joins the Via Jacobi coming from Rapperswil

 But before delving into this adventure, a detour to Rapperswil is necessary, as this remarkable city deserves some attention.
 Thus, it is appropriate to leave the Via Jacobi to take the less traveled path of hiking trail 84, offering the traveler a stroll towards Rapperswil, the jewel of Lake Zurich.